ipfs-inactive/blog/content/post/094-gossipsub-v1.1.md

 ### Chat application example

 We’ve prepared a brand new example for you to give the latest Gossipsub a try.
 In this example, you get to experiment with a chat application powered by libp2p.
-It will enable you to join different channels by subscribing to PubSub topics and seeing other peers joining the room as they subscribe to the topic.
+It will enable you to join different channels by subscribing to PubSub topics and see other peers joining the room as they subscribe to the topic.

 <p style="max-width:780px;margin-left:auto;margin-right:auto;">
   <img src="https://raw.githubusercontent.com/libp2p/go-libp2p-examples/master/pubsub/chat/chat-example.gif">